 One of the researchers in the current study was Jennifer Elisseeff, Ph.D., director of the Translational Tissue Engineering Center and Morton Goldberg Professor of Ophthalmology at the Johns Hopkins Wilmer Eye Institute in Baltimore, MD.
 She says: “Combine age-related increases in senescent cells, plus trauma, and it’s a double whammy.”

 For the study, the team first performed surgery on young mice: they cut their anterior cruciate ligaments, mimicking an injury.

 Fourteen days later, once osteoarthritic changes were under way, they injected a drug into the mice’s joints.
 The drug, snappily named UBX0101, has been shown to specifically kill senescent cells.

-The team found that the mice that received UBX0101 had a 50 percent reduction in senescent cells.
+The team found that the mice that received UBX0101 had a

 As a double check, the team monitored gene expression in the mice following UBX0101 treatment, and the genes associated with cartilage growth were shown to be activated in the joint.

 Following on from the experiments on younger mice, the team carried out similar trials on older mice.
 The older mice had thinner cartilage than the younger mice, and they also had increased levels of pain at the beginning of the experiment.
 Once they had been injected with UBX0101, they had a reduction in pain, but they did not show the same signs of cartilage regeneration.